Johnson-Gage-Inspection-Inc/pdf_uploader/README.md

 - **PDF Manipulation**:

-  - Backup OCR text extraction, in case there's no OCR from the scanner.
+  - Backup OCR text extraction, in case there's no OCR from the
   - Detect PDF orientation; ensure each PDF is upright.
   - Split multi-page PDFs into pages for specific work orders (Going from the first to the last page, each time a detected workorder number is different than the previous, the page it's on will become the first page of the next document.)